 Canada imposes ban on passenger flights from India, Pakistan for 30 days

-The federal government is imposing a 30-day ban on passenger flights from India and Pakistan effective Thursday at 11:30 p.m.
+The federal government is imposing a 30-day ban on all commercial and private flights from India and Pakistan effective Thursday at 11:30 p.m.
 EST, as COVID-19 infections continue to surge in those countries.

 Ministers of health, immigration, transport, public safety, and intergovernmental affairs delivered the update in a joint press conference Thursday evening, as the government faces pressure to curb variant spread domestically.